1# Definite Samba Guide

 Source: Opanije Archive

 Timbalada introduced new African and Caribbean percussive influences.
 The hits played in the Carnival, are performed to this day by countless musicians and bands.
 As Timbalada and other ‘Blocos-Afro’ became known in Brazil, percussion became an even stronger force in Brazilian Music.
-The Bahian rhythms took over Brazil through Carnival, fueled by traditional rhythms.
+The Bahian rhythms took over Brazil through Carnival, fueled by the traditional rhythms.
 Drinking from the cultural well of Afro-Brazilian Religions rhythms, what is Samba in Brazil was again enlarged.

-Samba drank now from urban movements, Samba-Afro from Ilê Aiyê, Timbalada’s various rhythms, and Samba-Reggae.
+Samba drank now from urban movements, Samba-Afro from Ilê Aiyê, Timbalada’s various rhythms and the Samba-Reggae.
 Mixing reggae and Samba, Samba-Reggae was popularized by Olodum.
 Neguinho do Samba, who hailed from the first Bloco Afro of Salvador, ‘Ilê Aiyê’, is accredited with creating and popularizing it.
 Olodum became worldwide a reference for percussion, Samba-Reggae becoming a key element in Salvador’s Carnival.

 Pelourinho